British Empire Exhibition: Exhibits

 Much of the Empire went on display at Wembley Park, but it had to be, of necessity, reduced to a "taster-sized" version.
-Of the 58 territories which composed the Empire at the time, 56 participated with displays and pavilions, the exceptions being Gambia and Gibraltar.
+Of the 58 territories which composed the Empire at the time, 56 participated with displays and pavilions, the exceptions being The Gambia and Gibraltar.
 The Irish Free State did not participate either.

 The Exhibition's official aim was "to stimulate trade, strengthen bonds that bind mother Country to her Sister States and Daughters, to bring into closer contact the one with each other, to enable all who owe allegiance to the British flag to meet on common ground and learn to know each other".
 It cost £12 million and was the largest exhibition ever staged anywhere in the world.
 It attracted 27 million visitors.

 Admission cost 1s 6d (7 1/2p) for adults and 9d (3 3/4p) for children.

 The Palace of Engineering (in 1925 the Palace of Housing & Transport) was the largest exhibition building.
 It contained a crane capable of moving 25 tons (a practical necessity, not an exhibit) and contained displays on engineering, shipbuilding, electric power, motor vehicles, railways (including locomotives, see below), metallurgy and telegraphs and wireless.
 In 1925 there seems to have been less emphasis on things that could also be classified as Industry, with instead more on housing and aircraft.
 The Palace of Industry was slightly smaller.
 It contained displays on the chemical industry, coal, metals, medicinal drugs, sewage disposal, food, drinks, tobacco, clothing, gramophones, gas and Nobel explosives.
 Surprisingly the Ulster Pavilion designed by Clough Williams-Ellis was located in the Palace of Industry.

-Each colony was assigned its own distinctive pavilion to reflect local culture and architecture.
+Each colony and dominion was assigned its own distinctive pavilion to reflect local culture and architecture.
 The Canada Pavilion contained displays on minerals, farming, forestry, the paper industry, water power and Canada as a holiday destination, as well as, in the dairy industry section, a full sized figure of the Prince of Wales, the future Edward VIII, sculpted in butter and preserved in a refrigerated case.
 This pavilion was also flanked by smaller pavilions dedicated to the Canadian National and Canadian Pacific railways.
-Newfoundland, which did not become part of Canada until 1949, had its own small pavilion next to the HM Government building.
-The Australian Pavilion boasted a 16-foot diameter ball of Australian wool.